What does contextualization in missions mean?

 First, missionaries could invite their non-Christian respondents to lay aside their own worldview and temporarily adopt the Christian worldview in order to understand the message.

 While this approach is theoretically possible, it is highly impractical.
 Why?
 Well, comparatively few non-Christian respondents are able to do this.
 They have never been called upon to do so -- much less are they prepared to do so.
 It is as though their glasses have become a part of their eyes.
-Of the few who, by virtue of education or association, are able to change glasses, there are only a few of them who are willing to do so.
+Of the few who, by virtue of education or association, are able to change glasses, only a few of them are willing to do so.

 This approach is not easy, but it is both possible and practical.
 Complete communication may not be attainable.
 Perfection seldom is.
 However, effective communication is possible if missionaries take the initiative and pay the price.
 And true missionary motivation is to communicate a message, not simply dispense it.